Typographic Poster Series

 Objective

-Develop a concept through typographic and historic research by sketching, free play, computer ideation, and critiques.
+Create a consistent visual system that conveys the concept and the author’s works through typographic and historic research, sketching, free play, computer ideation, and group critiques.

 Design Research